|Scotland||Contents||Berwickshire Parishes||Information related to all of Berwickshire|

-The website of the General Register Office for Scotland includes a leaflet on irregular marriages and information on the known surviving registers.
+The website of the National Records of Scotland includes a leaflet on irregular marriages and information on the known surviving registers.
 Irregular marriages occurred along the Border and were a form of marriage by consent, convenient both for English runaway couples and Scottish Borderers who did not want to marry in their own churches.
 The Church of Scotland disapproved of such marriages and would often catch up with a couple, perhaps when their first child was born or baptized.
 So kirk session minutes can be another useful source for tracing irregular marriages.

 Graham and Emma Maxwell are transcribing and indexing baptisms, marriages and burials recorded in Scottish Borders kirk session records and non-conformist church records.
 Their website also offers a free search facility for these resources.